stineb/personal_website/content/author/admin/_index.md

 +++

 I am a climate and environmental scientist with a special interest in interactions between global environmental change and terrestrial ecology and biogeochemistry.

 My work aims at providing data-informed predictions of how land ecosystems respond to a changing climate, increasing CO2 and changes in nutrient cycles.
-I’m developing numerical models, as simple as possible and as complex as necessary to learn the most.
+I am developing process-based models, using eco-evolutionary optimality principles to explain plant trait variations, and I am working on assimilating diverse ecological datasets (eddy covariance, forest inventories, remote sensing, ecosystem manipulation experimental data) into model predictions.
+In brief, I'm building models, as simple as possible and as complex as necessary to learn the most.
+All [open access](https://github.com/stineb), of course.

-I’m motivated contribute to a better understanding of issues that are becoming increasingly pressing to society and policy and that are key to creating a sustainable future.
+I’m motivated to contribute to a better understanding of issues that are becoming increasingly pressing to society and policy and that are key to creating a sustainable future.